hotwired/turbo-rails/README.md

 #### `data-confirm`

-`data-confirm` works perfectly with Turbo.
+`data-confirm` works in browsers.

+If using a native adapter, you may need to implement additional logic, such as a [WKUIDelegate](https://developer.apple.com/documentation/webkit/wkuidelegate#//apple_ref/occ/intfm/WKUIDelegate).

 #### `data-disable-with`